-Whilst we cannot always guarantee the outcome sought, we will try to deal with concerns fairly and in an appropriate way.
+Whilst we cannot always guarantee the outcome sought, the principal and trustees will deal with concerns fairly and in an appropriate way.

 6. Malicious or vexatious allegations

 Staff are encouraged to raise concerns when they believe there to potentially be an issue.
 If an allegation is made in good faith, but the investigation finds no wrongdoing, there will be no disciplinary action against the member of staff who raised the concern.